scb01/otel-lib/README.md

         url: "http://localhost:4317".to_string(),
         interval_secs: 30,
         timeout: 15,
-        temporality: Temporality::Cumulative, // Set to one of Some(Temporality::Cumulative) or Some(Temporality::Delta) or None (which defaults to cumulative)
+        temporality: Temporality::Cumulative, // Set to one of Some(Temporality::Cumulative) or Some(Temporality::Delta) or None (which defaults to Cumulative)
     }];

 let log_targets = vec![LogsExportTarget {